Overview

 What happens on the day?

-Click below to view the programme or download the pdf.
+Click below to learn more and download the pdf.

 The half-hour introductory session explains the aims, objectives and intended learning outcomes of the course, introduces the online learning material, and outlines the requirements for course completion and award of the certificate.